dmr2/acp_physical/README.md

 * **stn2cnty** Codes to map U.S. counties to the nearest GHCN weather station.
 * **qc_daily_tas** Codes for assuring daily Tmin < Tavg < Tmax
 * **mcpr** Exceedance calculations and extraction codes for the MCPR method
+* **bin_climate** Codes to bin daily temperature and precipitation within each year for each county and ensemble model (useful economists doing climate econometrics)